A Complete Guide to the Best Temperature Settings for Your Hot Tub

 Keep in mind that your temperature settings will depend on ambient temperature.
 If you’re in Arizona, you will need to manipulate the temperature settings less than if you live in Vancouver.
 As a result, your situation is best handled by a conversation with your local dealer.

 We have seen people do some creative things to get the temperature down.
-One of the funny quirks about hot tubs and swim spas is that they are designed to retain heat.
+One of the funny quirks about hot tubs is that they are designed to retain heat.
 But if you live in a hot part of the world or if your area is going through a warm stretch, you might want to cool off in your hot tub or swim spa.
 We advise generally that Hydropool hot tubs or swim spas not go below 75F.

 Other than turning down your system all the way, here’s a couple of tricks we have seen to help your hot tub not do its job and chill out a little bit: